Meet Sahar Saidi, Founder and CEO of LUS Brands and the 2020 RBC Canadian Women Entrepreneur Awards Start-Up Recipient

 Driven by motivation and a personal challenge, Sahar Founded LUS brands after feeling dissatisfied within the traditional job market.
 Funding a startup primarily from her own personal student line of credit — and built on a life-long struggle of not being able to find products that worked for her curly hair — Sahar wanted to prove to other budding entrepreneurs that you can start with very little and bootstrap your way to a hyper-growth, profitable business in a short time.
-She embarked on this path in 2017, and built a company that is valued at over $200 million in less than four years — earning her a spot as a 2020 RBC Canadian Women Entrepreneur Awards Start-Up Finalist.
+She embarked on this path in 2017, and built a company that is valued at over $200 million in less than four years — earning her a 2020 RBC Canadian Women Entrepreneur Award in the Start-Up category.

 My first job ever was…working as a ride operator at Fantasy Fair, an indoor amusement park for kids, inside Woodbine Mall.